mturk/svcbatch/README.md

 * **File name length**

-  The maximum file name length is limited to the **4096** characters, and is defined by the
+  The maximum file name length must be less then **4096** characters, and is defined by the
   `#define SVCBATCH_PATH_MAX 4096` macro
   inside [svcbatch header file](svcbatch.h)

-  In case your service uses file and directory names larger then that number, modify the `SVCBATCH_PATH_MAX` value and recompile SvcBatch.

 * **Maximum number of arguments**